-Do you drink coconut milk?
+Do you drink homemade coconut milk?
 Use it in baking?
 Have you ever tried making it yourself?

 Disclaimer: This post contains affiliate links.
 By making a purchase through those links, I will earn commission that helps to keep the lights on in the Crumbs house – with no additional cost to you.
 Thank you for supporting Crumbs in this way.
 Read my full disclosure statement here.